 \subsection{Zero-Shot Width Transferability}

 Table~\ref{tab:conditional_generation_results} presents the definitive test of our framework regarding zero-shot conditional generation.
-We evaluate the model's ability to synthesize weights for architectures with different topologies ($p(\mathbf{w}|\mathbf{a})$).
+We evaluate the model's ability to synthesize weights for architectures with different topologies (i.e., $p(\mathbf{w}|\mathbf{a})$).

-On seen architectures, both NNiT and the D2NWG~\cite{soro2024diffusionbasedneuralnetworkweights} baseline achieve near perfect performance for all 3 tasks.
-These results suggest that D2NWG~\cite{soro2024diffusionbasedneuralnetworkweights} effectively captures the training distribution via explicit architecture conditioning.
-We also note that part of D2NWG's strong performance on seen data is because of the GHN pre-aligning the MLP weight spaces, making them more conducive to downstream weight-space learning.
+On seen architectures, both the NNiT and the D2NWG~\cite{soro2024diffusionbasedneuralnetworkweights} baseline achieve near perfect performance for all three tasks.
+These results suggest that the D2NWG~\cite{soro2024diffusionbasedneuralnetworkweights} effectively captures the training distribution via explicit architecture conditioning.
+We also note that part of the D2NWG's strong performance on seen data is due to the GHN pre-aligning the MLP weight spaces, making them more conducive to downstream weight-space learning.

-However, such conditioning rigidly couples the generation process to specific topologies because D2NWG~\cite{soro2024diffusionbasedneuralnetworkweights} relies on fixed zero-padded vectorization schemes lacking explicit architectural awareness.
+However, such conditioning rigidly couples the generation process to specific topologies because the D2NWG relies on fixed zero-padded vectorization schemes lacking explicit architectural awareness.
 This limitation impairs transferability to unseen structures and causes success rates on \texttt{PickCube-v1} and \texttt{StackCubeEasy-v1} to drop to $59\%$ and $42\%$.
-While D2NWG retains $89\%$ success on \texttt{PushCube-v1}, we attribute this to task simplicity, tolerating higher precision error rather than true structural generalization.
+While the D2NWG retains $89\%$ success on \texttt{PushCube-v1}, we attribute this to task simplicity, tolerating higher precision errors rather than true structural generalization.

 In contrast, SANE~\cite{schuerholt2024sane} fails to produce functional policies across both seen and unseen topologies.
-We attribute this failure to the reliance on global positional embeddings for sequence order encoding, as this formulation becomes unstable when trained on a mixture of diverse network widths.
-Because SANE~\cite{schuerholt2024sane} creates tokens by slicing layer weights row-wise, any variation in layer width alters the token count and shifts the global indices for all subsequent layers.
+We attribute this failure to the reliance on global positional embeddings for the sequence order encoding, as this formulation becomes unstable when trained on a mixture of diverse network widths.
+Because SANE creates tokens by slicing layer weights row-wise, any variation in the layer width alters the token count and shifts the global indices for all subsequent layers.
 This index shift misaligns learned positional semantics and prevents the model from constructing coherent policies even within the training distribution.